KnowageLabs/Knowage-Documentation/functionalities-guide/Cockpit/ka_user_cockpit.rst

 Chart widget
 ~~~~~~~~~~~~

 Charts are an essential representation of data, Knowage let you use many different charts type and configure them according to your needs.
-We have provided all details about charts type and configuration in Chapter of Chart.
+We have provided all details about charts type and configuration in Chart chapter.

 We recall that also for chart widget it is possible to set cross navigation on elements.

 .. warning::
     **Cross navigation only for technical users**

     Due to the fact that parameters can only be managed by technical user the cross navigation cannot be implemented by the final user.

 As shown in next figure, it is mandatory to enable the cross navigation feature by using the dedicate tab of chart editor GUI.
 It is mandatory to choose the column element to be passed to the destination document and associate it to the right output parameter (previoulsy added to the document using the detail interface).